mmzaidali/walimatulurus/README.md

 File that do the cart:-

-index.php --> into modal functions
+index.php --> into modal functions,
-functions.php --> as cart process
+functions.php --> as cart process,
 pakejlist.php --> to display item in session array